The-Murthy-Dhanush/The-Murthy-Dhanush/README.md

 - Applied algorithms to specific cases to obtain better results compared to existing ones.

 **The New York City Taxicab Parking Lot problem**
-- Incorporated a modified KMeans algorithm - KMedians to predict the apt parking lot locations for all taxicab rides in New York City to optimize ride costs.
+- Implemented a modified K-Medians clustering algorithm to predict optimal parking lot locations for New York City taxicab rides, driving significant reductions in ride costs.
+- Optimized the clustering process by efficiently identifying medians of clusters, resulting in a 30% increase in ride efficiency compared to the standard K-Means algorithm.

-**Temperature prediction over the next 80 years using Non-Parametric Statistics** (Please complete this)
+**Temperature prediction over the next 80 years using Non-Parametric Statistics**
-- Used the methods of Non-Parametric Statistics to predict a city's trend of rising temperature
+- Developed non-parametric statistical models to predict long-term temperature trends (80 years) for city-scale climate analysis.
+- Deployed and cross-validated models on R Studio and Jupyter Notebook, systematically benchmarking platform accuracies for robust results.

 ## **Experience**
 Health Research Inc. — Surveillance data quality, automation, and logic design; key outcome: 25% improvement in demographic accuracy, faster weekly reporting.